kaylynshen-byte/MyLoFi-Git-Repository/README.md

 ## Room for Improvement
 This was a short semester project, thus, it is not completed to the extent that I would like...

-So here are some future improvement points:
+So here are some future development ideas:
 * Volume settings for each musical element
 * More than 1 track
 * Better visuals/aesthetics